JakkuTejaswi/SQL-50/README.md

 ├── 1661 Average Time of Process per Machine.sql
 ├── 1683 Invalid Tweets.sql
 ├── 1729 Find Followers Count.sql
-├── 1757 Recyclable and Low Fat Products.sql
+├── 1731 The Number of Employees Which Report to Each Employee.sql ├── 1757 Recyclable and Low Fat Products.sql
+├── 1789 Primary Department for Each Employee.sql
+├── 180 Consecutive Numbers.sql
+├── 1907 Count Salary Categories.sql
 ├── 1934 Confirmation Rate.sql
 ├── 197 Rising Temperature.sql
 ├── 2356 Number of Unique Subjects Taught by Each Teacher.sql